-- Consumers love a rivalry.
+2. Consumers love rivalry.
 Some of the most entertaining ad campaigns in history have been the Coke vs. Pepsi marketing measures pitting one against the other.
-Subtle (and not-so subtle) digs made by Pepsi against Coke and vice-versa have kept the brand recognition for both companies clear as much as more mundane things like bottle shape and brand logo design have as well.
+Subtle (and not-so-subtle) digs made by Pepsi against Coke and vice-versa have kept the brand recognition for both companies clear as much as more mundane things like bottle shape and brand logo design have as well.

 The Fast Food Feud